Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 There are three main types of result.
 Cohesion failure is where the die attach or adhesive being used fails: depending on requirements a stronger die attach or adhesive may need to be found.
 Substrate or Die failure is where the substrate or die breaks: this can be considered a success on the part of the adhesive.
 Adhesion failure is where the bond between the die attach or adhesive and the substrate or die fails: this indicates that an adhesion promoter or primer should be used.

 Adhesion Promoters can be used for copper foil applications for the adhesion of low dielectric resins to copper for printed circuit boards and chip scale packaging.
 By pretreating the intended copper surface with an adhesion promoter significantly higher peel strengths can be obtained.
-Aculon has demonstrated superior performance to silane adhesion promoters in terms of peel strength on smooth copper (<5 lbs/in), and hydrolytic stability (>600 hours in autoclave).
+Aculon has demonstrated superior performance to silane adhesion promoters in terms of peel strength on smooth copper (600 hours in autoclave).

 Adhesion promoters are most commonly used to pre-treat metal lead-frames.
 Aculon’s adhesion promoters have shown superior bonding of die attach adhesives, and epoxy molding compounds to numerous types of lead frame materials (Au, Pd, Cu, Ag, Ni).